REGISTER FOR A CLASSROOM CLINIC! (CLICK HERE)

 go to usa lacrosse

-The Rules & Penalty Course is designed to walk officials through the rule book to introduce rules and penalties BEFORE a new official participates in a classroom clinic or field training.
+The Girls Rules Course is designed to walk officials through the rule book to introduce rules and penalties BEFORE a new official participates in a classroom clinic or field training.
 Both new and returning officials must complete annual Professional Development Module (much shorter than the full course).
-You must be registered as an official with USA Lacrosse to have access to these.

 Found after you log in to your account/Menu/E-Learning.